RichardYDepestre/Module-04_PyCitySchools-with-Pandas/README.md

 ## Summary
 The analysis of the election show that:
-- Thomas High School is doing well and the scores in reading and math attest to that.
+- Thomas High School (THS) is doing well and the scores in reading and math attest to that.
+THS shows up as a top High performing School performing school.
+It shows passing scores of 93.54 and 96.96 for Reading and Math respectively.
+These results have been achieved with spending per student estimated between 630 and 640 dollars.

 ##  Challenge Overview
+I feel that my performance in this challenge is 'shaky'.
+I need to revisit the material and redo this challenge.

 ##  Challenge summary